zapataf/UCLA-EEB297-W2017/README.md

 Papers for each week will be posted here at least 1 week in advance

-* Week 1 Introdutiion to the seminar, discussion of course format/mechanics, topics assignment
+* Week 1 Introduction to the seminar, discussion of course format/mechanics, topics assignment

 * Week 2 Description and analysis of variation patterns